Azhar-A-Shaikh/Portfolio-Projects/Hive Analytics Project /Hive Project.md

 ## Overview
-This project involves working with Hive to analyze and query data stored in HDFS.
+The Projects involves working with Hive to analyze and query data stored in HDFS.
 Various queries were performed on the dataset, and techniques like partitioning and bucketing were applied to enhance data organization and query performance.

 ## Dataset
-The project utilizes a dataset stored in HDFS.
-The dataset contains [brief description of the dataset, e.g., customer information, sales transactions, etc.].
+The Projects utilizes a dataset stored in HDFS.
 The data is stored in various files in the HDFS file system.

 ## Data Loading
 The dataset was loaded into Hive tables using the following steps: